jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   - **provisional allocation** means a provisional allocation made under section 81
   - **public notice** means a notice published in a daily newspaper in each of the cities of Auckland, Wellington, Christchurch, and Dunedin, and made accessible via the Internet
   - **publicly available** , in relation to a document or information, means that the document or information is available at all reasonable times, free of charge, on an Internet site
+  - **record of title** has the meaning given in section 5(1) of the Land Transfer Act 2017
   - **recover** , in relation to dispose,—
     (a) means the extraction of materials or energy from waste for further use or processing; and (b) includes making waste into compost
   - **recycle** , in relation to dispose, means the reprocessing of waste to produce new materials
+  - **regional plan** has the meaning given in section 43AA of the Resource Management Act 1991
   - **registered** ,—
     (a) in relation to a motor vehicle, has the same meaning as in section 2(1) of the Land Transport Act 1998; but (b) otherwise means registered in accordance with this Act